mo-matar/32-bit-pipelined-RISC-V-based-processor/README.md

 - **reg_file_tb.sv**: Testbench for the register file
 - **Instr_mem_tb.sv**: Testbench for the instruction memory

+## Synthesis

+[Yosys](http://www.clifford.at/yosys/) was used for synthesizing the design.
+The synthesis process generates modeling views and a gate-level netlist based on the SystemVerilog source code.

 ## Usage

 1. Set up the instruction memory by modifying the `instructions.txt` file with hexadecimal instruction bytes